Print

 Instructions

-1. Make the Creamy Shrimp Taco Sauce.
+1. Mix together the ingredients for the Creamy Shrimp Taco Sauce.

 4. In a large skillet, heat the butter on medium high heat.
 Cook the shrimp for 1 to 2 minutes per side until opaque and cooked through, turning them with tongs.
 Spritz with juice of the two lime wedges.